Atlantic Wood Industries, Inc

 - Atlantic Wood Industries (AWI) operates a pre-cast, pre-stressed concrete manufacturing facility at the site.
 Recently, it produced the bridge segments for the new South Norfolk Jordan Bridge.

 - In 2010, FIGG Bridge purchased part of the site to construct a bridge over the Southern Branch of the Elizabeth River to replace the Jordan Bridge, which had to be closed due to safety concerns.
 The new bridge will be a private toll bridge and will connect Portsmouth and Chesapeake.
 The new bridge has a high span over the river, instead of a draw bridge as was the Jordan Bridge, and will have electronic toll collection making crossing the river faster than before.
 Additionally, the old bridge had been suffering from diminished capacity for a number of years.
 The new bridge will provide faster access for truck traffic from this industrial area to the interstate system.
-EPA expects the new bridge to open late summer or early fall 2012.
+The bridge opened in 2012.

 - In the fall of 2010, PER Properties purchased the property just downriver from the AWI facility from the Portsmouth Port and Industrial Commission.
 The property contains a small amount of contamination from the Superfund site and EPA will dredge contaminated sediments just off-shore of the property.
 PER plans to build a multi-purpose transloading facility to load and off-load ships.
 PER expects to create 35 new jobs.
 Initial development activities are taking place at the property.

-- EPA and the City of Portsmouth along with other stakeholders are preparing a redevelopment plan for the Paradise Creek Industrial Corridor, which includes the AWI site.
-The plan will be complete late 2012 or early 2013.
+- EPA and the City of Portsmouth along with other stakeholders prepared a redevelopment plan (PDF) (12 pp, 13.32 MB) for the Paradise Creek Industrial Corridor, which includes the AWI site.

 - Want more information about how to reuse a Superfund site?